Texas Biomed Discovery & Learning Initiative

 • If within a laboratory setting, the expectation is interns will develop and conduct an investigator-initiated research project, in consultation with the mentor.

-• Attend and participate in program-specific activities.
+• Attend and participate in program-specific activities, such as Lunch and Learn sessions

 • Participate in other professional development activities at Texas Biomed (e.g., attend research seminars, group meetings, etc.)